 But I remember I had all these wonderful photos and stories I wanted to share with someone… or anyone.
 And, there it is.

-I made this travel blog to document the places I’ve gone to and the wonderful or out-of-the-ordinary things I’ve discovered along my journeys.
+I originally made this travel blog to document the places I’ve gone to and the wonderful or out-of-the-ordinary things I’ve discovered along my journeys.
 But, think of this as a guidebook when you need ideas or clarification on places you plan to visit.
-I also want to share with you and help you discover that the sky’s the limit and that you’ll find beauty anywhere you step outside.
+I also want to help you discover that the sky’s the limit, your worth is not tied to a colorless life, and that you’ll find beauty anywhere you step outside, even if it’s all so scary to chase in the beginning.
 There are rich stories out there in all these places and I know you’re curious about them as much as I am.
+I know you want to uncover them too.

 But What Does That Broad ‘Travel’ Word Mean To Me, You Wonder?